• Download

 The below Image shows how we are storing information of users connected to the server.

-number of users connected to the server, we are storing their respective user ID (we generate the user id using uuid
+Herennumber of users connected to the server, we are storing their respective user ID (we generate the user id using uuid), name, and throwing back the array of objects to all clients connected to the server.

 To send a message to the particular client, we are must provide the user id of that client to the server.
 In GoLang Socket Server, We will search for that user using that user’s user-id as shown below.